We use affiliate links. They let us sustain ourselves at no cost to you.

 Whether you’ve bought proxies or found a list online (we don’t recommend using free proxies, by the way), a proxy server consists of three main elements: protocol, address, and port.

-1) The protocol shows what kind of content on the internet you can access using the proxy server.
-You’ll encounter three main protocols: HTTP, HTTPS, and SOCKS.
-The first two support website traffic; HTTPS is safer because it encrypts the information you send.
+1) The protocol determines what kind of content you can access.
+HTTP and HTTPS support website traffic; HTTPS is safer because it encrypts the information you send.
 The SOCKS protocol allows accessing more diverse content, such as torrents or SMTP.

-2) The address shows where the proxy server is located.
-It functions like a ZIP code.
-The proxy server’s address can look like a regular IP (192.168.0.1).
-Or, it can use a DNS hostname and look like a website (en.proxyprovider.net).
+2) The address functions like a street address for the internet; this is how you connect to the server.
+The proxy server’s address can look like a regular IP (192.168.0.1) or use a DNS hostname and look like a regular URL (en.proxyprovider.net).

-3) The port number indicates how you can reach that address.
+3) The port number indicates what type of data the proxy server is to accept.
 It doesn’t reflect which ports the proxy server actually has open – you’ll have to find that out from your provider.

 So, here are the two formats of a proxy IP address you’re most likely to encounter: